-RFC 2 intends to invite all railway undertakings interested in the use of the corridor to be involved in the activities of the RFC 2 RAG.
+RFC 2 invites all railway undertakings interested in the use of the corridor as well as - since a decision taken in the RAG of 1 October 2014 - all active applicants to be involved in the activities of the RFC 2 RAG.
 For that purpose, RFC 2 publishes on its website announcements about upcoming RAG meetings.
-All railway undertakings interested in the use of the corridor are welcome to attend these meetings.
-On top of publishing this internet advertisement and to maximise the number of attendees at RAG meetings, an email invitation is sent to all railway undertakings which, to the knowledge of RFC 2, could be interested in the use of the corridor (see list in table 6 below).
+All railway undertakings interested in the use of the corridor and all active applicants are welcome to attend these meetings.

+Concerning railway undertakings, on top of publishing this internet advertisement and to maximise the number of attendees at RAG meetings, an email invitation is sent to all railway undertakings which, to the knowledge of RFC 2, could be interested in the use of the corridor (see list in table below).
 If other railway undertakings express their interest in RFC 2, RFC 2 will add them to this list.
 This will entitle them to receive all future correspondence linked to the RAG and to attend RAG meetings.

-Belgian Railfeeding ERS RailTRAXX VFLI Captrain Euro Cargo Rail Rotterdam Rail Feeding BLS Cargo CFL Cargo Europorte Rurtalbahn Benelux SBB Cargo International CFR Fret SNCF TPCF Sibelit 7 Colas Rail HUSA transportation Trainsport AG ETF Crossrail Benelux NMBS Logistics TRENITALIA Cargo RDT13 DB Schenker Rail Nederland OSR France TSO TX Logistik PKP Cargo
+Belgian Railfeeding ERS RailTRAXX VFLI Captrain Euro Cargo Rail Rotterdam Rail Feeding BLS Cargo CFL Multimodal Europorte Rurtalbahn Benelux SBB Cargo International CFR Fret SNCF TPCF Sibelit 7 Colas Rail HUSA transportation Trainsport AG ETF Crossrail Benelux NMBS Logistics TRENITALIA Cargo RDT13 DB Schenker Rail Nederland OSR France TSO TX Logistik PKP Cargo GB Railfreight Freightliner Colas Rail